 About Nora Ludviksen

 In my former career as an architect, the most satisfying part of my work was leading teams of people through complex decisions, from conflict to creativity.
-Now I help design firm leaders build a work environment where staff, consultants, and clients can tap into their most collaborative selves, respond to obstacles and setbacks, shift frustration to focus, and get the work done.
+Now I help design-firm leaders build a work environment where partners, staff, consultants, and clients can tap into their most collaborative selves, respond well to obstacles and setbacks, shift frustration to focus, and get the work done.

 Training and Experience - Architecture